Frequently Asked Questions

 Yes.
-After completing the border services process upon arrival at a Canadian Port of Entry (Toronto or Montreal in the case of Syrians), the refugees will be permanent residents of Canada and will continue onto a welcome centre.
+After completing the border services process upon arrival at a Canadian Port of Entry, the refugees will be permanent residents of Canada and will continue onto a welcome centre.
 Refugees arriving at the welcome centre will receive winter clothing, and be issued their Social Insurance Number (SIN).

 All children and youth aged 24 and under who have OHIP coverage will automatically be enrolled in OHIP+.
 OHIP+ coverage will stop on an individual’s twenty-fifth birthday.
 The new OHIP+ program will cover all drugs and drug products currently reimbursed through the Ontario Drug Benefit (ODB) program.
 This includes more than 4,400 drug products listed on the ODB Formulary/Comparative Drug Index and additional drugs eligible for funding through the Exceptional Access Program (EAP).